DevOp69/Treo-terms-and-policy/README.md

 The bot may store the following  information upon a User using  Certain Commands:

--Their Database is stored within mongodb and kept privately in my files -Their playlists  is stored when using the playlist command feature.
+-Their Database is stored within mongodb and kept privately in my files

 No other information outside the above-mentioned one will be stored AUTOMATICALLY.